 Combining in a unique and personal way the culinary art learned from an early age, thanks to the love for cooking inherited from his beloved grandmother, with the techniques mastered in years of passionate experimentation, Nino has been able to stand out for a gourmet cuisine that superbly enhances local products.

-His wife Antonietta, with the help of her children, follows every other aspect of the restaurant, caring for each detail with her magic touch.
+Whilst his wife Antonietta, with the help of her children, follows every other aspect of the restaurant, caring for each detail with her magic touch.

-The restaurant’s rooms, furnished in a rustic style, are, in fact, pleasantly warm up by objects inspired by the family history that Antonietta loves to buy at the Asolo antique market, celebrating each season with ever new decorations.
+The Locanda’s rooms, furnished in a rustic style, are, in fact, “heated” by objects inspired by the family history that Antonietta loves to buy at the nearby antiques market in Asolo, celebrating each season with ever new decorations.

 Nino, a Slow Food member since 1986, focuses on the best ingredients from local Presidia, such as Morlacco cheese and Alpago lamb, or provided by his trusted suppliers to whom he commissions special homemade cured meats and dairy products.
 His traditional cuisine limits the use of fats and salt and everything is freshly prepared, from bread to pastry, innovating, day after day, perfumes and condiments.
 Each dish, therefore, adapts to modern nutritional and life needs without failing to maintain the tasty flavors “of the past”.